Because of What They Did, We are Blessed

 What’s your hope for America this Memorial Day weekend?

 My hope is that we reflect on what the country stands for.
 Sure, we’re not perfect, but we are the last great hope for freedom.
 Alexis de Tocqueville talked about this in Democracy in America, and I think we are at a critical point in our nation’s history.
 I don’t want to see the things that our forefathers fought for go to waste.
 We can’t be controlled by hedonism, so I think it’s important this Memorial Day to remember and honor those who have served.
 I don’t think it’s prideful to call ourselves the greatest nation on earth, but we have to uphold that title, and that entails not becoming like the other countries around us.
-When the military reviewed the video for final approval, I was told that this was a much needed moral boost for the challenges they face in the upcoming years, so it really was my blessing to do something for them.
+When the military reviewed the video for final approval, I was told that this was a much needed morale boost for the challenges they face in the upcoming years, so it really was my blessing to do something for them.

 Who inspired you vocally?
 You have quite an eclectic vocal background.
 Didn’t you major in opera?